 Hike Up to St. Paul’s Church

-St. Paul’s Church is located just up A’ Famosa Fort.
-At the back of A’ Famosa Fort, there an alley leading up to the church, and it’s easy to find.
+St. Paul’s Church is located just up A’ Famosa Fort and is also a must-visit in Melaka.
+At the back of A’ Famosa Fort, there is an alley leading up to the church, and it’s easy to find.

 This oldest European-built church in Southeast Asia was built in 1521.
-It’s renowned as the place where the body of Francis Xavier, a pioneering Catholic missionary in Southeast Asia was laid to rest for 8 months after this death in 1553.
+It’s renowned as the place where the body of Francis Xavier, a pioneering Catholic missionary in Southeast Asia was laid to rest 8 months after his death in 1553.

 Pay Tribute in Cheng Hoon Teng